-The best strategy for early spring bass fishing is to use lures like lipless crankbaits, suspended jerkbaits, spinnerbaits and others that allow you to search wide swaths of water and locate fish when they’re biting.
-Don’t make the mistake of fishing too shallow during this time as pre-spawn bass will either be in deep, or moderately shallow water.
-It should be noted that early spring is the best time to catch a big pre-spawn bass.
+The best strategy for early spring bass fishing is to use lures like lipless crankbaits, suspended jerkbaits, spinnerbaits, and others that allow you to search wide swaths of water and locate fish when they’re biting.
+Don’t make the mistake of fishing too shallow during this time, as pre-spawn bass will either be in deep or moderately shallow water.
+It should be noted that early spring is the best time to catch big pre-spawn bass.

 For most of the United States, the bass spawn will kick into high gear during the middle spring phase.
 The larger females will move toward the shallows, following the smaller males who first come in and fan out the bed areas.
 When you start to see muddy spots along the banks in the spring, there’s a good chance that this is due to spawn fish fanning the beds and preparing for females to lay eggs in them.

-Once bass have laid their eggs, it can be tricky to figure out how to catch them during the late spring.
+Once bass has laid their eggs, it can be tricky to figure out how to catch them during the late spring.
 Females will often take several days to rest and recuperate after the rigors of the spawn.
-Once the female has left her bed, the males will often stay close-by and continue to guard the fry once they begin to hatch for a short while.
+Once the female has left her bed, the males will often stay close by and continue to guard the fry once they begin to hatch for a short while.